santaimpersonator/Spotify-Album-Cover-Display/README.md

 [Image]

-Once you have logged in, you will need to move over to the **DASHBOARD** tab to create a client ID. *Click* **CREATE A CLIENT ID**.
+Once you have logged in, you will need to agree to the terms of service.

 [Image]

+You will be sent over to the **DASHBOARD**. *Click* either the Create App box or **CREATE A CLIENT ID** button.

+[Image]

 Name your app, add a description, and select "*what you are building*".
-In my case, I called it "*Album Artwork Display*as a name and put down, *API for pulling album artwork using SparkFun's ESP32* as a description.
-You can select what every you want for the last entry, I

-blah-blah blah...
+Agree to the terms again.

+Now that you have setup your App, you will need to do 2 things.
+Set the redirect URI and retrieve the Client ID and Client Secret for the API.

+#### Redireect URI

+To set the redirect URI, select *click* the **EDIT SETTINGS** button.
+Find the entry for *Redirect URIs* and enter `http://esp32.local/callback`.

+#### Redireect URI

+To grab the Client Secret, *click* the **SHOW CLIENT SECRET**.
+You will need this information for the settings header file `settings.h` in the Arduino sketch.

 ### Arduino IDE